Sena-Aku-Agbotse/Indian-Startup/README.md

 **Business Questions**
-1. Does the location of a start-up influence/determine the sector?
+1. What are the top five(5) attractive sectors?
-2. Which industries have received the most funding in each year, and how has this distribution changed over time?
+2. How does funding vary with the location of start-ups?
-3. What is the distribution of funding amounts among start-ups (e.g., average, median, and range) each year?
+3. What are the average funding amounts for different funding stages(e.g, Seed, Series A, Series B etc).
-4. What are the average funding amounts for different funding stages (e.g., Seed, Series A, Series B, etc.) each year?
+4. What is the total funding amounts per sector?
 5. How does funding vary within the various geographical locations for start-ups?

 **Deliverables**